-- Vilnius Cathedral: Iconic symbols of the city of Vilnius, the cathedral and the adjascent Bell Tower and Square are not to be missed during a stag weekend away in the Lithuanian capital.
+- Vilnius Cathedral: Iconic symbols of the city of Vilnius, the cathedral and the adjascent Bell Tower and Square are not to be missed.
 The architecture is stunning and the cathedrals interiors are beautiful, plus the square is a perfect spot for people watching on a sunny afternoon!

-- Pay a visit to the Museum of Genocide Victims: A museum dedicated to the thousands of Lithuanians murdered, inprisoned or deported by the Soviet Union might not sound like the most fun day out, but the Museum of Genocide Victims is an incredibly interesting and poignant look into Vilnius’ deep dark history and sad past – plus its house in a former KGB headquarters
+- Pay a visit to the Museum of Genocide Victims: A museum dedicated to the thousands of Lithuanians murdered, inprisoned or deported by the Soviet Union might not sound like the most fun day out.
+However, the Museum of Genocide Victims is an incredibly interesting and poignant look into Vilnius’ deep dark history and sad past – plus its house in a former KGB headquarters

 - Take a stroll around the Republic of Uzupis: Formerly one of the most dangerous neighbourhoods in town, Uzupis is now a self-proclaimed republic and this funky little boho quarter is now the local hang-out of artists and free-thinkers, with cool cafes, bars, shops and restaurants lining the streets

-- Tank Driving: When travelling abroad for your stag do, its always good to partake in activities that cannot be done or experienced elsewhere, which is why we recommend Tank Driving in Vilnius for an authentic stag experience like no other.
-You and the boys will get the unique opportunity to try your hands at driving a fully-fledged military tank; which not only means you’ll be living a piece of Lithuania’s fascinating history, you’ll also get to tick off one of those once-in-a-lifetime, bucket list experiences.
-Two birds, one stone!
+- Tank Driving: When travelling abroad for your stag do, its always good to partake in activities that cannot be done or experienced elsewhere, which is why we recommend Tank Driving in Vilnius for an authentic experience.
+You will get the unique opportunity to try your hands at driving a fully-fledged military tank; which not only means you’ll be living a piece of Lithuania’s fascinating history, you’ll also get to tick off one of those once-in-a-lifetime, bucket list experiences.

-- Ice Curling: Its not every day that you get to try out one of the world’s weirdest and most unique Winter Olympic sports, so seize the opportunity during your epic stag do weekend in Vilnius, with a game of Ice Curling!
-It may not look like it needs that much strength, speed, skill or endurance, but just wait until you are sliding around on the ice, attempting to get a heavy granite stone into the centre of the circle as possible using a broom, all the while trying not to fall over
+- Ice Curling: Its not every day that you get to try out one of the world’s weirdest and most unique Winter Olympic sports, so seize the opportunity with a game of Ice Curling!
+It may not look like it needs that much strength, speed, skill or endurance, but just wait until you are sliding around on the ice, attempting to get a heavy granite stone into the centre of the circle as possible using a broom, all the while trying not to fall over.

 Local Beers: Švyturus, Utenos and Kalnapilis